-You've probably already heard about the soothing super powers of kava, the traditional South Pacific drink that helps you relax, unwind, and de-stress after a long day.
-But you may be wondering, can you drive after drinking kava?
+You've probably already heard about the soothing super powers of kava, the traditional South Pacific drink that helps uplift your mood, boost energy, provide focus and social ease after a long day.
+But you may be wondering, can you drive after consuming kava?
 While it may seem harmless, there are a few factors to consider before getting behind the wheel.
-In this article, we'll dive into the effects of kava on driving, explore how it compares to alcohol, and provide safety tips for driving after consuming kava.
-So, let's buckle up and hit the road to uncover the truth about driving after drinking kava.
+In this article, we'll dive into the effects of kava on driving, and provide safety tips for driving after consuming kava.
+So, let's buckle up and hit the road to uncover the truth about driving after consuming kava.

 What is Kava?